prataprc/prataprc.github.io/_posts/2017-05-15-parser-combinator-maybe.md

 text: "hello" false
 ```

-with a fix to goparsec tool, our parsec works fine with the second i/p text.
+With a fix to goparsec tool, our parsec works fine with the second i/p text.

 ```bash
 text: "hello" 10 false